Some Facts & Figures

 The amount of water that old walls can accumulate from rising damp can be truly staggering.

-I recently came across a scientific publication (attached at the end of the page), that analyzed rising damp in detail, providing some of the scientific formulas for the calculation of some of its most important parameters, such as:
+I recently came across a scientific publication (attached at the end of the page) of the Royal Society of London which provided the scientific formulas for the calculation of some of the most important parameters of rising damp.
+These calculations included:

-- The steady-state height: the stable-height of rising damp in a wall
+- The rise height of rising damp in a wall (steady-state height)

-- Quantity of water per linear meter of wall section
+- The amount of water inside the walls per linear meter of wall section

-- Water flow-through: how much water is moving through the wall per day, year etc.
+- Daily water pass-through rate: how much water is "moving through" a wall every day, year etc.

-- Water travel time (residence time): the average time for the water to move or rise through the wall fabric from the base of the wall (entry point) to its evaporation point (exit point)
+- Water travel time (residence time): the average time for the water to move through the wall fabric from the base to its evaporation point (exit point)

-- Quantity of water per linear meter of wall section: 111 liters
+- Quantity of water stored by each meter of wall section: 111 liters

 - Normal residential buildings (0.2 to 0.5 m wall thickness)